Njegoš Petrović: Granada

+Loan to Vojvodina

+On 15 January 2024, Petrović was loaned to Serbian club Vojvodina until the end of the season, with the option to buy.

+Vojvodina

+On 19 April 2024, Vojvodina made the loan transfer of Petrović permanent, for a reported transfer fee of €800,000.
+Petrović signed a three-year contract with the club.
+The move became official on 29 May 2024.

 International career

 Petrović was a member of Serbia U16 and Serbia U17 squads between 2014 and 2016.
-In August 2016, Petrović was called into Serbia U19 squad for memorial tournament "Stevan Vilotić - Ćele", where he debuted in opening match against United States.
+In August 2016, Petrović was called into Serbia U19 squad for memorial tournament "Stevan Vilotić – Ćele", where he debuted in opening match against United States.
 Petrović suffered an anterior cruciate ligament injury during the match against Sweden, played on 14 November 2016.

 Personal life

 On 22 June 2020 he tested positive for COVID-19.